vanjac/chromafiler/docs/README.md

 ## Download

-Check the [Releases](https://github.com/vanjac/chromafiler/releases) page for the latest beta build.
-See [installation instructions](https://github.com/vanjac/chromafiler/wiki/Installation) for additional information.
+**Check the [Releases](https://github.com/vanjac/chromafiler/releases) page for the latest beta release.** See [installation instructions](https://github.com/vanjac/chromafiler/wiki/Installation) for additional information.

-ChromaFiler is still in development, so be sure to turn on the [auto check for updates](https://github.com/vanjac/chromafiler/wiki/Settings#updateabout) feature so you'll be notified of new releases.
+ChromaFiler is still in development, so be sure to turn on the [auto update check](https://github.com/vanjac/chromafiler/wiki/Settings#updateabout) feature so you'll be notified of new releases.

 ## Tutorial